 Applications are open to any Tasmanian small producer, growing food to sell fresh or value-add, or farming stock of any kind, and they can be at any stage in their journey.

-Applicants should be able to demonstrate that their farming and business priorities are to support the local food communities in Tasmania through their business models and proposed channels to market
+Applicants should be able to demonstrate that their farming and business priorities are to support the local food communities in Tasmania through their business models and proposed channels to market.

 Successful scholarship recipients are required to become members of Sprout Tasmania.